kellianoy/devopslabs/README.md

 * This wasn't satisfactory, but it gave us a good idea of what to have to generate a working cluster.
 This result didn't allow us to make a persistent data claim, so we had to rework it into a proper deployment.
 This includes a total of 5 files:
 	* `k8s/web-app-deployment.yaml`, that allows the deployment of one pod of our image
-	* `k8s/web-app-service.yaml`, that allows the service of our app using a loadBalancer
+	* `k8s/web-app-service.yaml`, that allows the service of our app using a loadBalancer to be accessible from our browser
 	* `k8s/redis-deployment.yaml`, that allows the deployment of one pod of Redis
 	* `k8s/redis-service.yaml`, that allows the service of Redis
 	* `k8s/redis-claim.yaml`, that allows the creation of a persistentVolumeClaim to make the link between database and app, and store it.